panshuaiyin/qlib/docs/advanced/serial.rst

 .. code-block:: Python

     ##=============dump dataset=============
-    dataset.to_pickle(path="dataset.pkl") # dataset is an instance of qlib.data.dataset.DatasetH
+    dataset.config(dump_all=True, recursive=True) # if you want to save the preprocessed data to the local, add this line in your code dataset.to_pickle(path="dataset.pkl") # dataset is an instance of qlib.data.dataset.DatasetH

     ##=============reload dataset=============
     with open("dataset.pkl", "rb") as file_dataset:
         dataset = pickle.load(file_dataset)

 .. note::
     Only state of ``DatasetH`` should be saved on the disk, such as some `mean` and `variance` used for data normalization, etc.